lawlbit/Apollo-GraphQL-Demo/readme.md

 The Apollo Client allows for improved frontend

 ## What is needed for this run through?
 To run through this tutorial make sure node is installed on your machine as most of this tutorial will be done in NodeJs.
-Other than that git would be nice as you could then just clone this repository to the local machine.
+Make sure to also have a local version of MongoDB running as that is what I will be using to save the data.
+My local version is running on port `27017`.
+As this is not a mongoDB tutorial I will not go into further details with regards to installing MongoDb on your machine.

+## Further Learning
+If this tutorial sparked any remote interest in Graphql or Apollo take a look at this youtube tutorial series: `https://www.youtube.com/playlist?list=PL4cUxeGkcC9iK6Qhn-QLcXCXPQUov1U7f`.
+It is a great more in-depth tutorial than I can give in the given hour.
+I also used it help generate a bit of my own content.